Healthy eating is a vital part of your little one’s development, laying the foundation for a lifetime of healthy habits and overall well-being.

 Your little one isn’t drinking water

-If your little one isn’t getting into the habit, start off by being the role model!
+If your little one isn’t getting into the habit of drinking water, start off by being the role model!
 Drink plenty of water when you’re with your child, particularly at mealtimes.

 Also, be sure to make this accessible - place a jug on the table and allow them to pour this themselves.